 But here in Colombia, we also talk about a silent conflict which is superimposed on the armed conflict: narcotics-trafficking which continues to threaten peace.

-Since 2010, Corporacion Proyectarte, an NGO based in Medéllin, has been creating personal and social transformation processes using art, to contribute to building peace and to individual and collective humanitarian development.
+Since 2010, "Corporación Proyectarte", an NGO based in Medellin, has used art to create processes of personal and social transformation, as a contribution to the construction of peace and individual and collective human development.

 WAPA financially supports the art therapy program KUAKUMUN (the art of rebirth) developed by its local partner "Proyectarte" in two reintegration centres (CAPRE) in Cali and Medellin.
 60 young people - girls and boys between the ages of 14 and 18 - who are welcomed in CAPRE receive school and vocational training.
 But it doesn't stop there.

 More than just an art workshop

 Thanks to our partner, they now have the chance to complete their educational and professional career with a training aimed at personal and collective transformation processes.

 These sessions of music, dance, visual arts, theatre, embroidery, ... are more than just a distraction in their schedule.
 They help develop both personal and social skills:

 - to get to know each other better,

 - to regain self-confidence, to discover talents and to explore new prospects for a future without carrying weapons;

 - to learn to control aggression, develop tolerance, patience and concentration;